pyk/solidity-spec/README.md

 UFixed.unwrap(u); // convert UFixed to uint
 ```

+#### Function Types

+Function types represent functions.
+They are considered value types because their values are always copied when they are used in assignments or as arguments to functions.

+There are two kinds of function types:

+*   **Internal Functions**: These point to functions within the current contract.
+Their value is a program counter address (a jump destination) inside the contract's bytecode.
+They can only be called internally.

+    ```solidity
+    function (uint) internal pure returns (uint)
+    ```

+*   **External Functions**: These consist of a contract's address (20 bytes) and a function selector (4 bytes), typically packed as a `bytes24`.
+They can be passed as arguments and returned from external function calls.

+    ```solidity
+    function (address) external
+    ```

 ### Reference Types

 Reference types are more complex and must be managed carefully with respect to their data location: `memory`, `storage`, or `calldata`.
+The data of reference type variables is not copied on assignment within the same data location; instead, a reference is created.

 #### Arrays